-An orphaned peasant raised by nobility leads 2,000 Hungarians to victory against impossible odds after being surrounded during the historic Siege of Eger in 1552, ultimately killing over half of the 80,000 enemy troops and saving Europe from an Ottoman invasion.
+An orphaned peasant raised by nobility leads 2,000 Hungarian men, women and children to victory against impossible odds after being surrounded during the historic Siege of Eger in 1552, ultimately killing over half of the 70,000 enemy troops and saving Europe from an Ottoman invasion.

 After being called to the fortress of Eger to serve under Captain Dobó with his 250 troops, Gergely Bornemissza’s son is abducted by Jurmurdzsák, a janissary and his mortal enemy. Éva, Gergely’s wife, joins a cavalry regiment to inform Gergely about his son, but they arrive too late.
 The fortress is completely surrounded by 70,000 Ottoman troops, and Gergely’s son is in the enemy camp.
 Ironically, the Hungarians accidentally capture a Turkish boy before the fortress is surrounded.

 12 days into the battle, Jurmurdzsák presents Gergely’s son outside the fortress, wanting to trade him for his talisman, a topaz and diamond ring that has hung around Gergely’s neck since he took it as a young boy.
 But Gergely can’t and won’t barter with the enemy.
 He thinks his wife must be dead.
 Several of his men and one of his best friends are killed when he keeps the riflemen from shooting in the direction of his son.